The Visitor Centre today is ... John Lewis Heritage Centre

-Working in Partnership – We learn more about this revolutionary business model at this British retail giant's museum.
+Working in Partnership - We learn more about John Lewis's revolutionary business model at this British retail giant's heritage centre.

-On a dreary March day, I visited the John Lewis Heritage Centre, in the town of Cookham in Berkshire, England, home to the archive of the UK’s best-known staff-owned company.
+On a dreary March day, I visited the John Lewis Heritage Centre in Cookham, Berkshire, home to the archive of one of the UK’s best-known staff-owned retail companies.

-John Lewis & Partners operates over thirty department stores, selling a wide range of products, from clothing and accessories to electronics and home goods.
-They also operate John Lewis & Partners at Home homeware stores, hundreds of Waitrose supermarkets, and a portfolio of other businesses, from broadband to financial services.
-It can trace its history from a humble drapers shop to one of the UK's favourite department stores.
-Known for its generous staff bonus and its iconic Christmas advert, John Lewis remains a stalwart of the high street.
+Today, John Lewis operates over thirty department stores, as well as John Lewis at Home stores, hundreds of Waitrose supermarkets and a range of other businesses including broadband and financial services.
+From humble drapers shop beginnings, it has become one of the UK’s favourite department stores, known for generous staff bonuses and iconic Christmas adverts.
 But in these changing times, for how long?

 The brand history